Skip to main content

 4. Add Criteria tags by entering a name for the tag and pressing Enter.
 You can add any number of criteria tags, which can be used for selecting a SUT to use in a test.

-5. Add the Execution Environment(s) to be used for this SUT by typing a name for it and pressing Enter.
-You can add multiple execution environments by entering names separated by a comma, e.g., Exec01, Exec02.
-If a SUT is only accessible from particular Execution Environments (Agents), then specify them here.
+5. Add the Execution Environment(s) to be used for this SUT by clicking and choosing them from a list.
+You can filter the list by entering specific characters of the Execution Environment.
+You can add any number of Execution Environments.
 When this field is left blank, any available execution environment will be used to connect to the SUT when a test is run.
+This field becomes mandatory if your Connection Type is Android Device or iOS Device.

 6. (Optional) Select the Disable SUT checkbox, if necessary.
 This will prevent the SUT from being used when running tests.